Search:son little

 Avril died in 2017, leaving behind a massive archive of material documenting every aspect of her career in songwriting and performance.
 For two years, Memory Dance has been working with Avril's niece and family on a digitisation and restoration project bringing these audio recordings back to life.

-- A4: Strange Attitude
+Benjamin Diamond - Strange Attitude LP 2x12"

 For the 25th anniversary of the release of Strange Attitude on Sony, TMS Records has decided to re-release the album in a deluxe version (new artwork by H5) on vinyl, as well as digitally on October 24, 2025.